HighFidelityCFDVerificationWorkshop/2024MeshMotion/README.md

 # Working group notes

+## 2 August, 2023
+- Small group due to meeting conflicts.
+- Notre Dame group running initial testing of their implementation on 2024 motions.
+- MIT group have output processing in-place and have from Cylinder motion 1.
+Getting ready to push cylinder data.

 ## 5 July, 2023
-- Discussion of more complete data-submission conventions. h,p,t resolution indicators.
-README.json should be included for each submission describing h,p,t levels.
+- Discussion of more complete data-submission conventions. h,p,t resolution indicators. json description file should be included for each submission describing h,p,t levels.

 ## 7 June, 2023
 - Cancelled last minute due to connectivity issues.